 Obtaining legal assistance

-Contact your Campus Counsel’s office for assistance or a referral to the appropriate person prior to contacting the Office of the General Counsel in Oakland directly.
+Contact your Campus Counsel’s office for assistance or a referral to the appropriate person prior to contacting UC Legal - Office of the General Counsel in Oakland directly.
 In certain situations, outside counsel may be engaged to represent you or the University with respect to a claim, or to provide specialized legal services as necessary.
-If outside counsel is engaged to provide representation or advice on a specific matter, attorneys in the Office of the General Counsel in Oakland or your Campus Counsel’s office will ordinarily be responsible for direction and oversight of outside counsel to ensure the delivery of efficient, high quality legal services in compliance with the established budget and scope of work for the engagement.
+If outside counsel is engaged to provide representation or advice on a specific matter, attorneys in UC Legal - Office of the General Counsel in Oakland or your Campus Counsel’s office will ordinarily be responsible for direction and oversight of outside counsel to ensure the delivery of efficient, high quality legal services in compliance with the established budget and scope of work for the engagement.

 If you are served with a summons, complaint, or other official document:

 You are not authorized to accept service on behalf of the University.
-Refer the person who is attempting to serve you to the Office of the General Counsel, Office of the President, 1111 Franklin Street 8th Floor, Oakland, California 94607.
+Refer the person who is attempting to serve you to UC Legal - Office of the General Counsel, Office of the President, 1111 Franklin Street 8th Floor, Oakland, California 94607.
 Notify campus Risk Management (or Records Management, for certain campuses) of any attempt to serve you on behalf of the University.
-If you are served as a named party (individual) in a University matter, notify either campus Risk Management, Campus Counsel, or the Office of General Counsel in Oakland immediately.
+If you are served as a named party (individual) in a University matter, notify either campus Risk Management, Campus Counsel, or UC Legal - Office of the General Counsel in Oakland immediately.